nip10/lazy-eval/README.md

 ## Notes

-JS version available in `index.js`.
+JS version available in `index-javascript.js`.

 TS version available in `index.ts`.

 TS version with support for strings available in `index-generics.ts`.

-TS version with caching available in `index-cache.ts`.
+TS version with cache available in `index-cache.ts`.
+This was just for fun and it doesn't actually work because the functions are not deterministic.